wompking/simplyDatapacks/README.md

 Note that when firing close to straight down, the firer may be shot instead of the target.

+## Variety Tweaks
+###### Datapack Author: wompking
+This datapack adds a few tweaks into Minecraft
+Its dependencies are:
+* Simply Core

+Here's a list of all the tweaks it adds:
+* Charged creepers are faster
+* Falling out of the end teleports you back into the overworld

 ## FAQ
 ***Q: Hey, I have a datapack idea / datapack that I would like to add to this list.
 How can I do this?***